AllowDeny0123/AMTG/README.md

 - samba-client
 - nmap
 - python >3.10
+## Installation
+- Clone this repository
+- Ensure all of required utilities installed in your system
+- Edit config.json
+- Run main.py
 ## Pros
 - It uses Linux utilities instead python implementation.
 It gives more realistic fingerprint of suspicious activity
 - Easy to add your own utility by writing minimal amount of code